Skip to content

 macOS Sequoia (15.x)

-Current release, notable Dante & Core Audio issues with some hardware
+Current release — active Dante & Core Audio issues with several hardware brands

 Caution